popsiiicle/spacegame/README.md

 - long scope in time
 - one shot to eye
 - laser sight visible to enemies.
 During scope in, turns from red to green when the gun is ready to fire, as a warning shot.
 - Very long bolt draw time, small mag size.
 Fast reload, as it doesn't matter for actual gameplay, mostly cosmetic.

+#### Marksman Rifle
+- Also scoped
+- 1 shot to vent
+- pretty similar to ssg/sr-84/marshal
+- no one knows how it works in space